SciKarate/RESTful_memcache/README.md

 												key.
 Sums memused_ across each step and returns the sum.

+Null Hash Behavior			null_hash			Take pointer & size.
+Creates a cache with a NULL	FAIL
+												hash function, then tries to store the pointer, then tries to get it, then returns memused_.

+Deep Copy Check				deepcopy			Take pointer & size.
+Creates a cache, then store	PASS
+												the pointer.
+Verify that get returns a different pointer than the one we originally passed.

 Part 2: Tested code from...
 (EZ & JO) Ezra Schwartz & Joe Meyer
 (LU & LA) Laura Yoshida & Lucas Yong